mybca-app/mybca-landing/src/pages/docs/faq.md

 ## How do notifications work?

 Notifications are only available on our iOS and Android apps.
+In order to use notification functionality, you must enable notifications when prompted upon first launching myBCA.

-If you enable notifications upon first launching myBCA, notifications for your starred buses are sent every weekday at 4:10 p.m.
-Notifications are sent only at 4:10.
-If your bus has not arrived by 4:10 p.m., a new notification will not be sent; you must check the bus's location manually in the myBCA app.
-We intend to change this in a future update.
+When you have notifications enabled and one of your starred buses arrives, you will receive a notification with its location.

 ## What is the logo design based on?